-- New Homes Bonus scheme continues for a further year.
-There is no indication about the future of NHB in 2025/26 and beyond. - Rural Services Delivery Grant maintained at £95m. - Significant Social Care Funding a further increase of £1.0bn over and above the additional funding provided in 2023/24. - Protection of Core Spending Power (CSP) through the continuation of the Funding Guarantee to ensure all Councils receive a 3% cash increase in resources.
-With the exception of Fire Authorities, the percentage increase in CSP for Shire Districts was the lowest of all local authority classes at an average of 4.93%. - Continuation of the approach to eliminating negative RSG and an uprating of the Settlement Funding Assessment (SFA) - Revenue Support Grant (RSG) and the Baseline Funding Level (BFL) have been uplifted by 6.62%. - Services Grant has reduced from £403m to £77m. - Flexibilities over the use of capital receipts will be extended to March 2030, subject to consultation with the sector.
+• New Homes Bonus scheme continues for a further year.
+There is no indication about the future of NHB in 2025/26 and beyond.

+- Rural Services Delivery Grant maintained at £95m. - Significant Social Care Funding a further increase of \pounds 1.0bn over and above the additional funding provided in 2023/24. - Protection of Core Spending Power (CSP) through the continuation of the Funding Guarantee to ensure all Councils receive a 3% cash increase in resources.
+With the exception of Fire Authorities, the percentage increase in CSP for Shire Districts was the lowest of all local authority classes at an average of 4.93%. - Continuation of the approach to eliminating negative RSG and an uprating of the Settlement Funding Assessment (SFA) - Revenue Support Grant (RSG) and the Baseline Funding Level (BFL) have been uplifted by 6.62%. - Services Grant has reduced from £403m to £77m. - Flexibilities over the use of capital receipts will be extended to March 2030, subject to consultation with the sector. - The final settlement allocated a further £600m across local government £500m in respect of Social Care Funding, £15m increase in Rural Services Delivery Grant, an extra £10m for Services Grant, an increase in the Funding Guarantee from 3% to 4%. - Local authorities will also be required to publish 'productivity plans' by summer 2024.
+The Government will convene an expert panel to review the plans and advise the Government on best practice.